jontonsoup4/blackjack/README.md

 # Example scripts
 ### Using `battle_bot`
 Automated playing using `battle_bot`. `num_cycles` determines the number of full games to play and `num_decks` determines the number of decks used in each cycle.
-This script is running 1000 cycles using 6 decks
+This script is running 1000 cycles using 6 decks.
 ```
 from blackjack import Blackjack